 - ENGL 809.
 Food Writing in the English Renaissance

 - ENGL 825.
 Postmodernism in Film and Literature

 - 2-credit thesis; or

 - 1-credit pedagogical project

-* The Program’s director will advise you about which courses can count as specialized electives by category.
+* Speak to your Academic Advisor about which courses can count as specialized electives by category.